DjFix/studioone_functions/README.md

 Common alert box, string formatting is performed in the function.

 - **print** (value)</br>
-Write to console, string formatting is performed in the function.
+Write to console, string formatting is performed in the function.</br>
+Outputs to the Studio One message windows.

 <HR>